jackgray/spotlight/producers/finance/regsho/README.md

 pip packages: datetime, pandas, duckdb, dotenv

+##### FINRA API KEY
-Note that for FINRA to be used as a source, you must have a .env file in the same directory with an API key and secret.
+For FINRA to be used as a source, you must have a .env file in the same directory with an API key and secret.
 The secret is a password you set through a confirmation email link after creating an API token in FINRA's API Console.
 You can access this by creating a free individual investor account.

+hint--GME or related tickers didn't show up in my FINRA table

 ### Queries